 The Town has chosen what some might characterize "a live and let live" attitude when it comes to placing limits on the kinds of buildings that are erected within its borders.
 The Zoning Ordinance regulates lot area and width, building coverage, set backs and height only.
 There are manifold and complex reasons for this.
 Many are compelling and are historically rooted in longstanding traditions, such as reliance on the strong sense of volunteerism within the community, and have served the Town well.
-Any action taken to promote or enhance preservation must balance public and private needs.
+Any action taken to promote or enhance Underline: Indicates matter added to previous Comprehensive Plan.

+preservation must balance public and private needs.
 Any action must reflect the individualistic attitude of Town residents and recognize the need to accommodate older structures to contemporary standards and modern amenities.